 Sir Rod Aldridge discussing entrepreneurial education.

 In our academies entrepreneurship provides context for the learning of core subjects and should be integrated into all areas of academy life.
-We focus on the development of entrepreneurial qualities, rather than only teaching business skills.
-These qualities include passion, determination, risk-taking, problem-solving, teamwork and creativity.
-Our academies can also add additional qualities to this core list – for example social responsibility is a focus at Darwen Aldridge Community Academy.
+We focus on the development of enterprising qualities, rather than only teaching business skills.
+These qualities, known as the Aldridge Attributes are include passion, determination, risk-taking, problem-solving, teamwork and creativity.

 Entrepreneurship should feed into all lessons, activities such as after school clubs, any rewards system and our work with the broader community.
 All students should have the opportunity to take part in stretching, entrepreneurial-related activities within and outside of the formal curriculum.
 These should be based on a ‘learning through doing’ approach, ensuring that we bring the real world into the classroom, and take the classroom out into the real world.